SourcePot/datapool/README.md

 # Datapool
  Light Weight Content Management System
 ## Installation of the framework
 1. Run composer command ```composer create-project sourcepot/datapool {TARGET DIRECTORY}``` on your server.
-The **../www/**-subdirectory within the TARGET DIRECTORY (which will be created when running the composer command) must be accessible from a web browser.
+The **../www/**-subdirectory within the TARGET DIRECTORY (which will be created when running the composer command) is the document root and must be accessible from a web browser.
 2. Create a database for the framework including a user, e.g. a user and database named "webpage".
 3. Set database Collation to **utf8_unicode_ci**.
 4. Call the webpage on a web browser, this will create an error message since the database access needs to be set.
 The error log can be found in the **../debugging/**-subdirectory.
 Calling the webpage creates the file **../setup/Database/connect.json** which contains the database access credentials.
 Use a text editor to update these credentials.